What is the difference between a hotel and a Bed & Breakfast?

 Does a B&B serve breakfast, lunch and dinner?

 Depending on the state you live in a B&B may or may not serve other meals.
 In Hawaii a Bed and Breakfast may ONLY serve breakfast.

-A complete listing of area restaurants, along with their menus is included in a directory in the lounge area.
+A complete listing of area restaurants, is included in a directory in each room.
 Everything from pizza and sandwiches to Thai food or fine dining is available in Volcano, although most places do not serve past 9:00 pm.
 Some suggest reservations which your host is happy to make for you, while you go enjoy the park.
 Area restaurants are only 5 minute drive away.
 The town of Hilo, about 45 minutes away, also has a large selection of restaurants.

 Am I expected to tip at a B&B?

 At a B&B, like any quality accommodation, the staff works hard to provide for your comfort.
 Tipping is not expected, but is always appreciated.
 We strive to provide great service and welcome your feedback.

 What else should I know about customs unique to Hawaii?

 Hawaiian custom asks that you remove your shoes while in someone's home.
 It is a sign of respect and keeps the house cleaner too, as there is often plenty of sand, mud or red dirt in Hawaii.
 Shoes are left at the door.

 In a basket, just inside the door we provide slippers or clean slipper socks that may be worn in the house.
 You may wish to bring a pair of your own house slippers.
 Or you are welcome to go barefoot, island style, as we do.

 Give a Lei!